a good thing!

 Other smart devices

 Abby is on her smartphone and thinks she is communicating privately with her brother, Abe, about their aging parents’ financial holdings.
 On the other end, Abe thinks his texts are only being seen by Abby.
-However, unbeknown to either of them, all of their texts are being secretly rerouted through a new connection the hacker has created.
-As the texts pass through this hidden path, the hacker sees every word the two of them type as well as any images, videos, or links shared.
+However, unbeknown to either of them, their texts are being secretly rerouted by a fraudster perpetrating a MitMo attack.
+As the texts pass through this hidden path, the fraudster sees every word the two of them type as well as any images, videos, or links shared.

 Always use an antivirus software to search for malware.
 Be sure to inspect your current WiFi connection to make sure it is secure and not open.
 Only visit https sites that you trust, and verify that the URL is correct (with no typos).